mrjrask/MMM-ScoresAndStandings/README.md

 # MMM-ScoresAndStandings

 A polished multi-league scoreboard for [MagicMirror²](https://magicmirror.builders) with configurable layouts, team highlighting, and built-in assets support.
-Scoreboards for MLB, NHL, NFL, and NBA rotate automatically so you never miss a final. **Standings coming soon.**
+Scoreboards for MLB, NHL, NFL, and NBA rotate automatically so you never miss a final, and NHL divisional standings keep conference races front and center.

 ---